-Perform the node rescue recovery procedure.
-Then, delete and re-add the node.
+If the probable cause of the problem is unknown, delete and re-add the node, then contact your support center for assistance.
+The support center might want you to recover the dump and trace data records to help analyze the root cause of the problem.
 If the problem persists, exchange the FRUs for new FRUs in the sequence shown.